-36 Rea, "Unique Challenges Faced by the Powerful Women who Serve in the United States Military."
+&lt;sup>36 Rea, "Unique Challenges Faced by the Powerful Women who Serve in the United States Military."

-37 John E. Whitley, U.S. Army memo, "Appearance and Grooming Policies for the United States Army," 24 February 2021.
+&lt;sup>37 John E. Whitley, U.S. Army memo, "Appearance and Grooming Policies for the United States Army," 24 February 2021.

-38 Report of the Fort Hood Independent Review Committee (Washington, DC: Office of the Secretary, U.S. Army, 2020).
+&lt;sup>38 Report of the Fort Hood Independent Review Committee (Washington, DC: Office of the Secretary, U.S. Army, 2020).

-taunted, teased and ridiculed for going to seek medical help for sickness injuries or other female health issues.
-We are often seen and verbally told that we are weaker than the males and that we should not be amongst males in a combat MOS, because we are not fit."41 Finally, "I wake up now regretting I joined the military as a young minority female and do not feel as though I fit in with my current company.
-I feel like an outcast often, I come to work and just sit here and talk to no one. . . .
-I want to be somebody and I want to be utilized, but instead I am left to defend [sic] for myself at Fort Hood with no voice."42 While these remarks are profoundly concerning and are specific to the Fort Hood report, they are indicators of prevalent thinking within the military Services.
-The Fort Hood Independent Review Committee(FHIRC) certainly took note of such viewpoints and their ramifications as the committee members concluded that the "findings and recommendations" were not only "intended to benefit Fort Hood," but "the entire Army."43 Thus, Fort Hood's problems represented a microcosm of the challenges confronting the entire Army enterprise and not a single installation and are likely representative of the challenges the other services confront.
+we are not fit."
+Finally, "I wake up now regretting I joined the military as a young minority female and do not feel as though I fit in with my current company.
+I feel like an outcast often, I come to work and just sit here and talk to no one...
+I want to be somebody and I want to be utilized, but instead I am left to defend [sic] for myself at Fort Hood with no voice."
+While these remarks are profoundly concerning and are specific to the Fort Hood report, they are indicators of prevalent thinking within the military Services.
+The Fort Hood Independent Review Committee(FHIRC) certainly took note of such viewpoints and their ramifications as the committee members concluded that the "findings and recommendations" were not only "intended to benefit Fort Hood," but "the entire Army."
+Thus, Fort Hood's problems represented a microcosm of the challenges confronting the entire Army enterprise and not a single installation and are likely representative of the challenges the other services confront.

 The previous secretary of defense's policy changes and the FHIRC's recommendations are a good start but may not yet go far enough.
-As an example, while current policy guidance requires the removal of official photographs and demographic information from all promotion board files, this process will not be entirely neutral until personnel files are viewed strictly by DOD identification number.44 This approach means that all demographic and defining characteristics are removed, enabling the various selection processes to be executed solely on merit.
+As an example, while current policy guidance requires the removal of official photographs and demographic information from all promotion board files, this process will not be entirely neutral until personnel files are viewed strictly by DOD identification number.
+This approach means that all demographic and defining characteristics are removed, enabling the various selection processes to be executed solely on merit.
 Such policy changes have ramifications well beyond promotion processes and affect how policies concerning diversity and inclusion are defined and implemented.

 Gender perspective provides insight into the challenges ahead.
 The gender perspective is not about women, women's rights, or feminism.
 Even as the department plans to revise policies emphasizing and supporting the equities of diversity and inclusion, the cultural environment continues to develop.
 The dynamics of today's force have evolved.
 It is no longer binary, and the gender perspective dynamic also includes servicemembers who are gay, lesbian, and transgender.
 Leaders at all levels must understand how these changing dynamics will influence efforts to achieve diversity and inclusion objectives within the Services.
 Recognition of this change is already occurring, as the president has indicated.
 On 25 January 2021, President Joseph R. Biden signed Executive Order 14,004, Enabling all Qualified Americans to Serve their Country in Uniform.
-This executive order emphasizes that allowing transgender servicemembers to serve openly supports the national core values, strengthening the
+This executive order emphasizes that allowing transgender servicemembers to serve openly supports the national core values, strengthening the United States and how other countries perceive it-stressing explicitly "that a more inclusive force is a more effective force."

-43 Army News Service, "Army Secretary Releases Results of Fort Hood Review," press release, 8 December 2020.
+&lt;sup>43 Army News Service, "Army Secretary Releases Results of Fort Hood Review," press release, 8 December 2020.

-44 Esper July 2020 memo.
+&lt;sup>44 Esper July 2020 memo.